-Medicare Revenue Recoupments - We and our independent subsidiaries are subject to regulatory reviews relating to the provision of Medicare services, billings and potential overpayments resulting from reviews conducted via RAC, Program Safeguard Contractors, and Medicaid Integrity Contractors (collectively referred to as Reviews).
-For several months during the COVID-19 pandemic, CMS suspended its Targeted Probe and Educate (TPE) Program.
-Beginning in August 2020, CMS resumed TPE Program activity.
-If an operation fails a Review and/or subsequent Reviews, the operation could then be subject to extended review or an extrapolation of the identified error rate to billings in the same time period.
+Medicare Revenue Recoupments - We and our independent subsidiaries are subject to regulatory reviews relating to the provision of Medicare services, billings and potential overpayments resulting from reviews conducted via RAC, various Program Safeguard Contractors and Medicaid Integrity Contractors (collectively referred to as Reviews).
+Reviews vary in claim selection size and processes, ranging from a single episode/claim to larger, multi-claim batches; and from single rounds of review to reviews of multiple rounds with pass/fail criteria.
+If an operation has a significant error or fails a Review and/or subsequent Reviews, the operation could then be subject to extended review or an extrapolation of the identified error rate to billings in the same time period.
 We anticipate that these Reviews could increase in frequency in the future.
-As of December 31, 2023, and through the filing date of this report, 40 of our independent subsidiaries had Reviews scheduled or in process.
+As of December 31, 2024 and through the filing date of this report, 18 of our independent subsidiaries had multi-claim Reviews scheduled or in process.

-In June 2023, CMS announced a new nationwide audit, the "SNF 5-Claim Probe & Educate Review", in which the Medicare Administrative Contractors will review five claims from each SNF to check for compliance.
+In June 2023, CMS announced a new nationwide audit, the "SNF 5-Claim Probe & Educate Review," in which the Medicare Administrative Contractors will review five claims from each SNF to evaluate for claims compliance.
 In implementing this SNF 5-Claim Probe & Educate Review, CMS acknowledged that the increase in observed improper payments from 2021 to 2022 may have arisen from a "misunderstanding" by SNFs about how to appropriately bill for claims of service after October 1, 2019.
 All facilities that are not undergoing TPE reviews, or have not recently passed a TPE review, will be subject to the nationwide audit.
 MACs will complete only one round of probe-and-educate for each SNF, rather than the three rounds that typically occur in the TPE Program.
 Additionally, CMS's education for each SNF will be individualized and based on observed claim review errors, with rationales for denial explained to the SNF on a claim-by-claim basis.
 This program will apply only to claims submitted after October 1, 2019, and will exclude claims containing a COVID-19 diagnosis.